What do all the following have in common?

 Assuming you don’t have any of the stomach acid or gut problems mentioned above (which obviously need to be addressed), eating B12-rich foods is the preferred long-term solution.
 If you do eat animal products, B12 is richest in liver, clams, oysters, organ meats, and shellfish.
 If you were to eat a serving of liver and a serving of clams, oysters, or mussels even every other week, you would likely meet your B12 needs.
 Other seafood like fish eggs, octopus, crab, and lobster are also good sources for B12.
 Beef, lamb, (real) cheese and eggs are good sources of B12 as well, but they pale in comparison to organ meats and shellfish.

-About Mike: Michael Barr, DAOM, studied acupuncture and Chinese herbal medicine in Los Angeles and New York and currently has practices in NYC and Philadelphia.
+About Mike: Michael Barr, DAOM, studied acupuncture and Chinese herbal medicine in Los Angeles and New York and practices in NYC and NJ.
 He current obsession is Functional Medicine: in a nut shell how everything in the body is interconnected & how just about everything that ails (and directs) you has its origins in your gut.
 To learn more about Functional Medicine, for questions, or for an invitation to his discounted supplement and herbal medicine dispensary, reach out to him at his new telemedicine platform, Root Resolution Health.

 A common misunderstanding among many vegans and vegetarians is that it’s possible to get B12 from plant sources like seaweed, fermented soy, spirulina, and Brewer’s yeast, but many of those plant foods actually contain B12 analogues called cobamides that block the intake of and increase the need for true B12.
 If you are following a vegetarian or vegan diet, you should be definitely getting your B12 levels measured with the more sensitive markers mentioned above, and then supplementing with B12 if levels are out of optimal range.